IGitGotIt/OTLogs/README.md

 myLog = [Logger sharedInstance];
 ```

-The Logger inteface is as follows:
+The Logger interface is as follows:

 ```
 @interface Logger : NSObject